nic6911/ESP32_Modbus_Module/README.md

 - Nilan Ventilation with CTS602/602Light and CTS400 w. modbus
 - Wavin AHC9000 floor heating
 - Wavin Sentio floor heating
+- EM340 electricity meter w. modbus

+There are a couple of additional code examples that has been tested and verified by users om the example code folder.

 The module is not limited to those applications, but since I haven't tried other applications I give no promises !